 Replacing a car key can be a messy and frustrating experience.
-Sometimes the key breaks, while at other times it may bend or wear down until it no longer functions correctly.
-Losing a key is particularly frustrating with the constant worry that, part-way through the process of securing a replacement, the owner will find the initial key somewhere obvious like the pocket of a jacket that was misplaced.
+Sometimes the key breaks, while other times it may bend or wear down until it no longer functions correctly.
+Losing a key is particularly frustrating with the constant worry that, part-way through the process of securing a key replacement, the owner will find the initial key somewhere obvious — like the pocket of a jacket that was misplaced.
 Whatever the reason, the key is essential to proper car use, so every car requires at least one working key.

 Key is lost.
 Losing a key is frustrating.
 Plus, the possibility of finding a lost key remains unless the key was lost in the ocean or while traveling.
 If you have a spare key, replacement isn’t immediately necessary unless you can’t find the original.
 If you cannot find your key, and don’t have a spare, start looking for replacement options right away — and don’t worry, most places that replace car keys don’t need to the original to perform the task.